 PHOTOGRAPHY PERMISSION POLICY

-Periodically, the Children’s Museum of Oswego (CMOO) takes photographs and video of museum visitors and activities for promotional and editorial purposes.
-With your admission to CMOO, you give permission to the museum for the recording of photographs and/or video of yourself and your dependents.
-You grant the museum all rights to use these images and video for educational, promotional, advertising, and other mission related purposes.
-All rights to the photographs and video belong to the CMOO.
-If you do not wish for you or your child to appear in photographs or videos, please notify front desk staff.
+Periodically, the Children’s Museum of Oswego (CMOO) captures photographs and videos of visitors and activities for promotional and editorial purposes.
+Before any recording takes place, you will be asked for your permission regarding the use of images and videos of yourself and your dependents.
+By consenting, you grant the museum all rights to use these images and videos for educational, promotional, advertising, and other mission-related purposes.
+All rights to the photographs and videos will remain with CMOO.
+If you prefer not to have you or your child included in any recordings, please inform the front desk staff.

 ADMISSION POLICY

-The Children’s Museum’s exhibits and programs are designed for children aged 0-12 years.
-Below is our admission policy.
+The Children’s Museum’s exhibits and programs cater to children aged 0-12 years.
+Please take note of our admission policy below:

-• Smoking, vaping, alcohol use, or being under the influence of any legal or illegal substance is prohibited.
+Smoking, vaping, alcohol use, or any behavior associated with being under the influence of legal or illegal substances is prohibited on museum grounds.

 SICK POLICY

-If you or your child have a fever or are too sick to go to work or school, then you are too sick to visit the museum.
+If you or your child have a fever or are feeling too unwell to attend work or school, we ask that you refrain from visiting the museum.

-The following guidelines are more specific and we request that visitors with these symptoms not visit the museum.
+The following guidelines outline specific symptoms, and we request that visitors exhibiting these symptoms limit their time in the museum.

-Staff may be asked to recognize these symptoms and in some cases may ask a visitor to leave if symptoms are present.
-If a visitor is asked to leave, free passes to return will be given to the visitor.
+Staff members are trained to recognize these symptoms and may ask visitors to leave if they are present.
+If a visitor is requested to leave, they will receive complimentary passes for a future visit.

 RIGHT TO REFUSE SERVICE